Master of Accountancy

 In this program, you’ll complete 21 credit hours of required core accounting courses and choose nine credit hours of elective courses.
 Want to pursue a concentration?
-You can further hone their skills by choosing from a taxation or forensic accounting analysis.
+You can further hone their skills by choosing from a taxation or forensic accounting analysis concentration.

 Begin with a focus on accounting communications, managerial accounting and financial accounting.
 Some students complete their curriculum in one year; others complete approximately half the program.

 - MGMT 50100 – Advanced Taxation